 Brett Downes, HARO Helpers

-When I travelled to Australia, I planned on living in Sydney for a few months, which meant I needed to get a job as it is super expensive.
+When I traveled to Australia, I planned on living in Sydney for a few months, which meant I needed to get a job as it is super expensive.

-The emails had to send a photo of them, face only along with a brief as why they would be a good fit for the role.
+The emails had to send a photo of them, face only, along with a brief as to why they would be a good fit for the role.
 The replies I got were verging on soft porn, with images to match!

-I quickly edited the add, and added Face photos only at the start and end of the ad to stop any more raunchy photos coming through.
+I quickly edited the ad and added Face photos only at the start and end of the ad to stop any more raunchy photos from coming through.